marceloboeira/certifications/solutions-architect-associate/topics/24_QUESTIONS.md

 * [x] A scalable application will be resilient and operationally efficient
 * [ ] A scalable solution applies elasticity, but is cost-agnostic.
 * [x] A scalable solution will decrease in cost at scale.
+> Scalable has to take operational cost into account, otherwise everything is scalable. e.g.: if you double your traffic you should not have more than double the cost, it must be min. linearly, but it should decrease at scale.

 ## Security